CarolMmai/Capital-Expenditure-Investments-Analysis/README.md

 ### Dataset Information
 ---

-This dataset, obtained through VBS scripting from SAP, provides near real-time data.
+The dataset is a simulation of the true data obtained through VBS scripting from SAP, provides near real-time data.
 Historical reports, generated using for loops, enable ongoing monitoring of expenditures on long-term projects against annual budgets.
 Project budgets are adjusted at year-end to meet project needs.

 In a star schema format, dimension tables, including a Power BI hard-coded date table and divisional cost center details, are complemented by a fact table.
 I have also developed additional Power BI reports, presenting information on spending, forecasting, and comments from respective divisions, particularly in cases of significant over or underspending.

+(Please note that the data herein is a simulation and not actual data)

 ### Project Approach